 She looks at her watch and stands up.

-“Where are you going,” I ask in perplexity.
+“Where are you going,” I ask.

 “Don’t worry.
 I’m just going to get my stuff, so I’ll see you at home later.”